Data Label: Data transparency standards for digital marketing

 IAB Australia recommends that publishers and data suppliers start utilising the Data Label for their most commonly traded segments as a commitment to the highest standard of audience data transparency.
 In turn, buyers and agencies should start recognising those segments for their consistent and transparent approach and increasingly demanding their usage in any future ongoing transactions.

 Related to these standards is the IAB Tech Lab’s compliance program – which is available to any organisation that offers data, whether syndicated separately or bundled alongside with media, and is also open to adoption by data marketplaces where data is bought and sold.
-Those organisations that complete the compliance program affirm their full commitment to the highest standards of audience data transparency.
+Completion of the program requires an annual business audit to confirm that the information provided within the labelling is reliable, that the organisation has the necessary systems, processes, and personnel in place to sustain consistent label completion at scale, and that a label can be produced for all in-market segments available.
+Engagements typically range between 2-5 months, depending upon the size and complexity of the company’s business.

-For access to the minimum segment disclosures please click here and for some local industry support for the Data Label standard and for some examples of local Australian Data Labels, please see below.
+For access to the latest (v1.2) version of the minimum segment disclosures please click here and for some local industry support for the Data Label standard and for some examples of local Australian Data Labels, please see below.

 “The data market is extremely complex, it’s rapid rate of growth combined with a lack of local legislation makes it impossible to get a consistent read on the construct of any single data set on factors such as origin and ownership.
 When our role as an agency is to assess the value of data and provide our clients with transactional transparency, we have had no choice until now but to define our own governance standards and create our own processes for data auditing.
 The Data Label initiative provides consistency at scale, setting a new Australian standard for the data market, removing the friction from transparency and value conversations.
 Ultimately helping prepare the market for the impending legislative changes.”